 As a Medical Device Software manufacturer, regardless of whether or not you outsource the manufacturing process, you are responsible for acquiring the CE marking.

-How to do CE marking self-certification?
+How to do CE marking via self-certification?

 As you determine the classification of your Medical Device Software and appoint a person responsible for regulatory compliance in your organisation, the next step is to create and implement a Quality Management System in accordance with Annex VIII of the MDR and ISO 13485.
 The compliance must be assessed and certified by a Notified Body.
 Moreover, the Quality Management System must include Clinical Evaluation, Post Market Surveillance and Post Market Clinical Follow-up plans.

 Register your Authorised Representative who will handle the regulatory matters as well as your company as a medical device manufacturer in the EUDAMED database.
+It’s important to note that the authorised representative is mandatory only for importers outside of the EU.

-You don’t have to necessarily do it at this point.
+You don’t necessarily have to do it at this point.
 It can also be done earlier or later in the process.

 The next step for you, the manufacturer, is to prepare a Declaration of Conformity.
 It’s a legally binding document in which you affirm that your Medical Device Software is compliant with the MDR.
 At this stage, your product becomes officially CE marked.